snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 `**POST** /organizations/{organizationId}/data-products/v1/{dataProductId}/subscriptions/{subscriptionId}/actions/confirm`

-Once a subscription is created and the email has been confirmed, the subscriber will start receiving a daily feed email with all the data products that had changes in the last 24 hours.
+Once a subscription is created and the email has been confirmed, the subscriber will start receiving a daily email digest referencing all the data products that had changes in the last 24 hours.

 ### Update a Subscription